Quantification and Analysis of Layer-wise and Pixel-wise Information Discarding: Analyze feature representations of DNNs

-The metric of SID quantifies the discarding of input pixels (units) during the computation of intermediate-layer features.
-The SID is derived from the entropy in Equation~\eqref{eqn:entropy} from the perspective of feature extraction $f=h(x)$. \begin{small}
+The CID quantifies the discarding of input information during the \textbf{computation} of intermediate-layer features, which is derived from the entropy in Equation~(\ref{eqn:entropy}) from the perspective of feature extraction { $f=h(x)$}.
+The core challenge is that the explicit low-dimensional manifold of features \emph{w.r.t.} the input { $x$} is unknown.
+Therefore, we approximate the manifold by adding noises to the original input { $x$}.
+Let { $x'$} denote new inputs around { $x$}, \emph{i.e.} { $x'=x+\Delta x, x'\in\mathbb{R}^n$}, which satisfy { $\Vert f'-f\Vert^2\le\epsilon$}.

-\end{small} where the feature $f'$ is computed using $x'$.
-We enumerate all input images $x'$ in all perturbation directions within a small variance of features $f'$, in order to approximate the local manifold of intermediate-layer features.